Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Clontarf is $51,807 and average income stands at $62,787.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Clontarf SA2 is $51,807 and average income is $62,787.
 This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
 Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $59,055 (median) and $71,571 (average).
-Census 2021 income data ranks household, family, and personal incomes in Clontarf modestly, between the 28th and 29th percentiles.
-Income distribution shows that 31.7% of locals fall into the $1,500 - 2,999 category, consistent with broader trends across the surrounding region at 33.3%.
-Housing affordability pressures are severe in Clontarf, with only 81.5% of income remaining, ranking at the 24th percentile.
+Census 2021 income data ranks Clontarf modestly for household, family, and personal incomes, between the 27th and 29th percentiles.
+Income distribution shows 31.7% of locals (2,824 people) earn $1,500 - 2,999, consistent with surrounding region's 33.3%.
+Housing affordability pressures are severe, with only 81.5% of income remaining, ranking at the 24th percentile.

 Frequently Asked Questions - Income